GaijinEntertainment/daScript/doc/source/reference/language/datatypes.rst

 --------------

 Pointers are types that 'references' (points) some other data, but can be null (points to nothing).
-In order to work with actual value, one need to dereference using deref builtin function them or use safe navigation operators. deref will panic, if null pointer is passed to it.
+In order to work with actual value, one need to dereference using dereference or safe navigation operators. dereference will panic, if null pointer is passed to it.
 Pointers can be created using new operator, or with C++ environment.
 ::

     def twice(a: int&)
         a = a + a
     def twicePointer(a: int?)
-        twice(deref(a))
+        twice(*a)

     struct Foo
         x: int

     def getX(foo: Foo?)  // it returns either foo.x or -1, if foo is null return foo?.x ?? -1

 All structs are always passed to functions arguments as references.

 -----------
 Iterators
 -----------

-Iterator is an entity which can be travered, and associated data retrived.
+Iterator is a sequence which can be traversed, and associated data retrieved.
-It is similar to C++ iterators.
+It shares some similarities with C++ iterators.

 (see :ref:`Iterators <iterators>`).